 As an Amazon seller, your main priority is sourcing and selling a quality product.
 Because without a quality product, you’re facing an uphill battle right from the start.
 You’ll likely see low sales, bad reviews and a lot of returns, which could put you in bad standing with Amazon and even lead to the suspension of your account.
 And oh yeah, you won’t be making any money!

 But how do you monitor quality control from another country?
 Sure you can hop on a plane to China and go do it yourself, but is that really feasible?
-This is where a third-party China quality inspection comes in.
+This is where a third-party China product inspection service comes in.

 Let’s dig in deeper.